hackforwesternmass/hackforwesternma-docs/README.md

 ### Events

-Come to the June 6th-8th, 2014 HackForWesternMass event in Amherst!
+Come to the June 6th-8th, 2014 Hack for Western Mass event in Holyoke!
 More information at: [hackforwesternmass.org](http://hackforwesternmass.org).
 The event last year on June 1st, 2013 was a great success.
-You can read about these projects [here](http://hackforwesternmass.org/2013/challenges).
+You can read about the 2013 projects [here](http://hackforwesternmass.org/2013/challenges).

 ### Contact